In removing the historic oyster farm from Drakes Estero, the Park Service misrepresented science, law, and history.

-The Park Service is misrepresenting the legislative history of Point Reyes National Seashore and leveling false charges of environmental harm against an upstanding family business.
-This website was created to provide the truth about the historic oyster farm and its place in the working landscape the Seashore was formed to protect.
-The Lunnys, a third-generation Point Reyes ranching family, purchased the oyster farm in 2004 and have been superb stewards of the land and water.
-Read more about the Lunny family here.
+The truth about the Drakes Bay Oyster controversy is that this historic oyster farm was part of the working landscape the Seashore was formed to protect.
+The Lunnys, a third-generation Point Reyes ranching family, purchased the oyster farm in 2004 and were superb stewards of the land and water.

 Cartoons by George Russell